cancelledcoder/Behind-the-Blackbox-An-Overview-of-Explainable-AI/README.md

 - Python 3.8+
 - pip
-- All dependencies listed at the top of `models.py`
+- All dependencies listed in `requirements.txt`

 ### Running the Pipeline